-Assessment Outcome Integrated Impact Assessment A full impact assessment is not required for this report Data Protection Impact Assessment A Data Protection Impact Assessment is not required for this report.
+Assessment Outcome Integrated Impact Assessment It is confirmed by Chief Officer, Martin Murchie, that no Integrated Impact Assessment is required for this report Data Protection Impact Assessment A Data Protection Impact Assessment is not required for this report.
 Other No additional impact assessments have been completed for this report.